QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: QCircuitBench Dataset

-\item \textbf{Oracle / Gate Definition:} a .inc file to provide definitions of composite gates or oracles.
-For oracle construction tasks, this only includes the definition of composite gates required to build the oracle.
-For algorithm design tasks, we also provide the gate definition of the oracle in this file, which successfully delivers the oracle in a black-box way. \item \textbf{Verification Function:} a function to evaluate whether the implemented oracle / algorithm achieves the desired purpose with grammar validation and test cases verification.
-If there exist grammar errors, the function returns -1 and provides detailed error message, which can be used as feedback for the LLM to improve through interactive reasoning.
-If the program can execute successfully, the function returns a score between $[0, 1]$ indicating the success rate on test cases.\footnote{The verification function explicitly integrates the oracle / gate definition library with output algorithm circuit since Qiskit importer for OpenQASM 3.0 does not support non-standard gate libraries currently.} \item \textbf{Dataset Creation Script:} the script to create the dataset from scratch in the format suitable for benchmarking / fine-tuning LLMs.
+\item \textbf{Verification Function:} a function to evaluate whether the implemented oracle or algorithm achieves the desired purpose with grammar validation and semantic verification.
+The function returns two scores: syntax score and semantic score, with details explained in Section~\ref{subsec:benchmark}, Evaluation Metrics.
+If the program fails to run successfully, a detailed error message is provided as the feedback for LLMs to improve through interactive reasoning.\footnote{The verification function explicitly integrates the oracle/gate definition library with output algorithm circuit since Qiskit importer for OpenQASM 3.0 does not support non-standard gate libraries currently.} All the verification functions were executed by classical simulations in our experiments, but the APIs we implemented are compatible with IBM hardware and can be easily adapted to real quantum computers.

+\item \textbf{Dataset Creation Script:} the script to create the dataset from scratch in the format suitable for benchmarking or fine-tuning LLMs.
 It contains the following functions: 1. generate primitive QASM circuits.
-2. extract gate definitions and add include instructions to create algorithm circuit, the direct output of model.
+2. extract gate definitions and add include instructions to create an algorithm circuit as the direct output.
 3. validate and verify the correctness of the data points in the dataset.
-4. concatenate algorithm circuit with problem description as a json file for the benchmark pipeline. \end{enumerate} This structure of QCircuitNet provides a general framework to formulate quantum algorithm design for large language models, with an easy extension to more advanced quantum algorithms.
+4. concatenate the circuit with problem description as a json file for the benchmark pipeline. \end{enumerate} This structure of QCircuitBench provides a general framework to formulate quantum algorithm design for large language models, with an easy extension to more advanced quantum algorithms.